Fincha Habera, Ethiopia: Methods of subsistence

 The diet of hunter-gatherers at Fincha Habera heavily relied on the endemic giant mole rats found in the Afro-alpine ecosystems.
 These mole-rats were densely populated near the rock shelter, with around 29 individuals appearing per hectare in the surrounding geographical area and constituted 93.5% of the area's fauna.
 As such, they were heavily hunted by Fincha Habera residents.
 Throughout the archaeological site, evidence of burn marks and burnt bones of these mole rate in early MSA deposits indicated that the method of preparation for food was roasting, but at a low degree of heat.
 Despite the name giant mole rat, the prey were likely small in size.
 The smaller scale of these animals help explain the lack of cut marks made by hunter-gatherers on the left-over bones at the site, since harsh butchering was not needed to prepare the rats for consumption.
 Instead, the residents might have used smoke to push these animals outside of their tunnels to hunt them.

 Such a method of preparation and hunting found at the site was not an individual case - in fact, the same pattern of hunting and consuming rodents is documented around tropical geographical sites globally.
 The method of small fauna exploitation is also very similar with lifestyles of hunter-gatherers located in Southern Africa during both the Middle Stone Age and Late Stone Age.
-One resembling case of low-heat roasting and preaparation is that of MSA bird exploitation at the archaeological site Sibudu Cave.
+One resembling case of low-heat roasting and preparation is that of MSA bird exploitation at the archaeological site Sibudu Cave.

 Other fauna apparent at Fincha Habera, and perhaps integrated into the diet of the prehistoric residents there, included mountain nyala (an endemic bovid to the Afro-alpines), baboons, and small carnivores like foxes.
 Hyenas were also heavily present near the rock shelter during the MSA and competed with hunter-gatherers for the giant mole rats as a food source.